RULES & VALUES

 Respect Your Fellow Riders.

 That means respecting their sweet rides, lights & even their music as well as significant others.
-R-e-s-p-e-c-t.
-Even kids can spell it.
-Talk to people, utilize creativity, work collaboratively, don't covet & don't be mean.
+R-E-S-P-E-C-T. Even kids can spell it.
+Talk to people, utilize creativity, work collaboratively, don't covet, be kind.
 Any and all age groups are encouraged to ride with us, so please respect everyone at all times.
 Be inclusive & tolerant.
+It's okay to disagree with people & opinions, but do so respectfully.

-There's plenty of garbage and recycling bins around.
-Use them.
+There's plenty of garbage and recycling bins around so use them.
 And if you need one and can't find one, put the trash in your pocket, your backpack or that of a friend.
-Garbage sucks, so keep it clean and leave no trace.
+Garbage sucks, so keep it clean and leave no trace - pack it in, pack it out.

 Respect the Law.

-Lights, horns, helmets (if you're under 18).
+Lights, horns & helmets (if you're under 18).
 Easy stuff you can find on the cheap.
 So do it and save yourself a potential hassle.
+Come across law enforcement while on a ride?
+Feel free to greet them & if they make a request, it's generally easier to comply than argue.

 Respect the Others on the Road.